mkock/mytodo/README.md

 A pet project.

 Written in Go.
 Using Gin.
-And migrations.
+And Goose for migrations.
+Also, sqlx for database queries.

 ## Todo for MyTodo